Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-LAR8rVCHVmw.md

 # [October 20th, 2020 Livestream](../2020-10-20.md)
 ## Q&A: Are there plans for Character Customisation?
 https://www.youtube.com/watch?v=LAR8rVCHVmw
-This question was possibly duplicated with a more recent answer: [February 9th, 2021 Livestream Q&A: When will we be able to get different character customisations?](./yt-x55_Zt2OLQ4.md) [https://www.youtube.com/watch?v=x55_Zt2OLQ4](https://www.youtube.com/watch?v=x55_Zt2OLQ4)
+This question was possibly duplicated with a more recent answer: [March 9th, 2021 Livestream Q&A: Will there be at some point Character Customisation?](./yt-fy4_awSdvk0.md) [https://www.youtube.com/watch?v=fy4_awSdvk0](https://www.youtube.com/watch?v=fy4_awSdvk0)

 ### Topics